Kitware/Remus/remus/Readme.md

-Remus: A Short guide on how to use it.
+Remus: A Short Users Guide.

 ## Using the Client API ##